scriptcs/scriptcs.github.com/_posts/2013-03-17-scriptcs---its-not-an-experiment.md

 This project has moved far beyond Glenn's initial experiments.
 It is now 100% owned by the community.
 All decisions are made publicly and transparently in our Github issues and you are more than welcome and encouraged to particpate!

-As such, I think it's important to highlight that things have really changed, because some time ago, it would be virtually impossible to have a Microsoft person involved in coordinating such a project.
+As such, I think it's important to highlight that things have really changed at Microsoft, because not that long ago, it would have been virtually impossible to have a Microsoft person involved in coordinating such a project.

 There has really been a tremendous amount of contribution from the community.
 GitHub has been literally lit up with notifications and Twitter has been beaming with activity too.